 Once you’re signed up, we’ll send you some reminders by email ahead of the group.
 We will also send you a text on the day of the session.
 All you have to do is log in on the day, before the session, and you’ll be automatically sent to the group.
 Before you can join, you might have to answer a few quick questions, so that we can get an idea of how you’re feeling (if we’re concerned about how you’re feeling, we will get in touch with you either during or after the group - see here for more information).

 Because we're always looking for ways to improve, at the end of the sessions we’ll ask you quickly for your feedback.
 If you found the session useful, then you’re very welcome to sign up for more.
 Simply return to the What’s on page and sign up to another session that you’re interested in

 Getting along in the group

-We ask that everyone who attends a Workshop agrees to our group guidelines at the start of every session.
+We ask that everyone who attends a group agrees to our group guidelines at the start of every session.

 - Look after yourself!
 Please do take a break if you feel emotional during a session.
 Or, you can use the ‘ I Need Help Now’ button which will be pointed out by the person hosting the session.
 This button sends us an email alert and one of the team can then contact you after the session with some useful links and information for further support.